Let the Beat Hit 'Em: Impact and legacy

-In 1995, British DJ Pete Tong picked "Let the Beat Hit 'Em" as one of his "classic cuts", adding, "One of Clivilles & Cole's best remixes.
+In 1995, British DJ Pete Tong named "Let the Beat Hit 'Em" one of his "classic cuts", adding, "One of Clivilles & Cole's best remixes.
 You often find if you go into the studio where people are remixing there are loads of 12 inches lying on the floor because people are constantly inspired by what others are doing.
 In '91/'92 it was the perfect execution of what was going on in New York City."

 In 1996, British DJ and presenter Trevor Nelson chose the song as one of his favourites, "I chose this because C&C Music Factory wanted to make the perfect commercial dance record and, out of all the competition, this is the one, C&C is the best producer of dance records.
 Even though it's faster than most stuff I play now, it's always worked on the dance floor.
 It's not the coolest record I've ever bought but it's the most fun."

-In 1997 dance vocalist Shèna did a cover of "Let The Beat Hit Em" based on Clivilles' "Part Two" remix from 1991 and charted at number 28 in the UK Charts.
-This version was then used by Dutch DJ duo Sound De-Zign for their "Happiness" track in 2001, which reached number 19 in the UK charts in 2001, a song which chart analyst James Masterton thinks may have been the direct inspiration for a number one hit of 2022.
+In 1997 dance vocalist Shèna did a cover of "Let The Beat Hit Em" based on Clivilles' "Part Two" remix from 1991 and charted at number 28 in the UK Chart.
+This version was then used by Dutch DJ duo Sound De-Zign for their 2001 track "Happiness", which reached number 19 in the UK charts.

 In 2012, Polish Porcys ranked "Let the Beat Hit 'Em" number 68 in their list of "100 Singles 1990–1999".

-In 2022, "B.O.T.A (Badddest Of Them All)" by Eliza Rose and Interplanetary Criminal sampled the LL w/Love RC Mix of the record, which charted at number 49 in the United Kingdom as "Let the Beat Hit 'Em, Part 2" in 1991, with "B.O.T.A" becoming a number 1 hit in that country and a number one in Ireland.
+In 2022, the track "B.O.T.A.
+(Baddest Of Them All)" by Eliza Rose and Interplanetary Criminal sampled the LL w/Love RC Mix and reached Number 1 on the singles chart in both the UK and Ireland.